spotlessmind1975/midres/README.md

 ## SUPPORTED ARCHITECTURES

 The [programs](docs/programs.md) can be cross compiled for [many vintage systems](docs/targets.md).
 Due to limitations in the resources of the various retrocomputers, it is possible that not all programs can be compiled on all platforms.
-For a complete list of supported targets and status of buildings please visit [this page](docs/status.md)
+For a complete list of supported targets and status of buildings please visit [this page](docs/status.md).
+The instructions for running the programs on the various platforms can be found on [this page](docs/running.md)

 ## LICENSE
 Copyright 2020 Marco Spedaletti